syncfusion-content/xamarin-docs/Xamarin/SfNavigationDrawer/Multi-drawer.md

 {% endtabs %}

-Note: The sample implemnting multi drawer can be downloaded from this [link](http://www.syncfusion.com/downloads/support/directtrac/general/ze/NavigationDrawerSample_2-228312513)
+Note: The sample implementing multi drawer can be downloaded from this [link](http://www.syncfusion.com/downloads/support/directtrac/general/ze/NavigationDrawerSample_2-228312513)